jscoq/jscoq/README.md

 page](https://bugs.chromium.org/p/chromium/issues/detail?id=686430)
 .
 We recommend Chrome just for jsCoq, _not for other uses_.

-#### Development Version
+## Development Version

-Development for 0.9 takes place in the `js-worker` branch.
-This branch provides significant advantages due to Coq being ran in Worker thread, while not yet ready for general use, it is mandatory for developers.
+Development for jsCoq 0.9 takes place in the `js-worker` branch.
+This branch provides significant advantages due to Coq being ran in a Worker thread.
+While the branch is not yet ready for general use, it is the mandatory for developers.
 A preview build of jsCoq 0.9 is usually available at:

 <https://x80.org/rhino-trunk/>

-The version in this link is very unstable.
+Be warned that the version uploaded to the link is quite unstable.
 Big structural changes are happening in 0.9, please stop by gitter or by the mailing list if you would to contribute.
+See below for build instructions.

-jsCoq is easy to develop using the Chrome developer tools; the jsCoq object has a `debug` flag, and it is possible to compile Coq with debug information by setting the make variable `JSCOQ_DEBUG=yes`.
+jsCoq is easy to develop using the Chrome developer tools; the jsCoq object has a `debug` flag, and it is possible to compile Coq with debug information by setting the makefile variable `JSCOQ_DEBUG=yes`.

 Previous Coq versions can be accessed at: